scalabli/quo/docs/commands.rst

 .. note::

     It is currently not possible for chain commands to be nested.
-This will be fixed in future versions of Click.
+This will be fixed in future versions of quo.

 Multi Command Pipelines